j19mk/j19mk.github.io/pages/about.md

 tags: [Page]
 ---

-Hello All,
+Hello everyone,
-Welcome to Jane's Portfolio webpage.
+Welcome to **Jane’s portfolio** webpage!

-I am Minkyung (Jane) Park, a undergradueate student studying below:
+My name is Minkyung (Jane) Park, and I am currently an undergraduate student pursuing a double degree:
- - Bachelor of Medical science majoring Genomics and medical informatics
+- Bachelor of Medical Science, majoring in Genomics and Medical Informatics
- - Bachelor of Science majoring Statistical modelling
+- Bachelor of Science, majoring in Statistical Modelling

- I am hoping to work at Drug development
+I am passionate about applying my knowledge and skills in drug development and aspire to contribute to advancements in pharmaceuticals and healthcare through research and innovation.
+Jump to my [Skills](#skills) section.

+With a strong interest in clinical trials, statistical analysis, and drug development, I aim to build a career that bridges medical science and data-driven drug discovery.
+Learn more in the [Interest](#interest) section.

+Through this portfolio, I hope to share my academic journey, skills, and projects that reflect my dedication to advancing healthcare solutions.
+See details in my [Career History](#career-history).

 <br>
 ## Interest